nickPaterakis/reactive-microservices/README.md

 Booking solves common use cases that concern applications like Airbnb, using microservices architecture.
 This project implements reactive programming, Event-driven architecture, microservices design patterns like Choreography-based saga and Database per Service, OAuth 2.0 authorization, and Container Orchestration.
 The project follows the  <a href="https://12factor.net/"> twelve-factor app </a> methodology for building software-as-a-service applications.

-This project uses cutting edge technologies like Spring Boot 2.4, WebFlux, Spring Cloud Stream, RabbitMQ, OAuth 2.0, Keycloak, OpenID, MySQL, MongoDB, React, Redux, Docker, and Kubernetes.
+This project uses cutting edge technologies like Spring Boot 2.4, WebFlux, Spring Cloud Stream, RabbitMQ, CSS, Sass, OAuth 2.0, Keycloak, OpenID, MySQL, MongoDB, React, Redux, Docker, and Kubernetes.

 # System